thecdil/mancini_source/pages/about.md

 Before coming to the U of I in 1999, Nelson taught at Bates College and Bowdoin College, as well as at the University of Wisconsin, where she earned her M.A. and Ph.D.
 Her research focus has broadened from the French Renaissance to the early modern period, but her interest in questions of gender has remained constant.

+**Olivia Wikle** is the Head of Digital Scholarship and Initiatives at Iowa State University.
-**Olivia Wikle** is the Digital Initiatives Librarian at the University of Idaho and a core member of the CDIL faculty.
+Prior to this, she was the Digital Initiatives Librarian at the University of Idaho and a core member of the CDIL faculty.
 She holds a B.A. in Music from Truman State University, an M.A. in Musicology from The Ohio State University, and a Master of Library Science from Indiana University.
 Her research centers around digital humanities and digital collections practice and theory.